skelviper/BubbleCluster/README.md

 ## Todo

-1. New reducer, PCA for the raw matrix and UMAP for find cluster.
+1. Optimize PCA and percentile parts, consume less memory.
-2.
+2. Output cluster result.
+3. Use this methods to other datasets.